Parquet Compatibility#

 • Default values that are nested types (e.g., maps, arrays, structs).
 Literal default values are supported.

 • Spark’s Datasource V2 API.
 When spark.sql.sources.useV1SourceList does not include parquet, Spark uses the V2 API for Parquet scans.
-The DataFusion-based implementations only support the V1 API.
+Comet’s Parquet scan only supports the V1 API.

 • Spark metadata columns (e.g., _metadata.file_path)